 - Guiding students through applications, financial aid forms, and the career planning process

-- Helping students utilize on and off campus purposes
+- Helping students utilize on and off campus services

 - Connecting community colleges with workforce agencies to facilitate collaboration